 Although grocery stores typically stock a wide range of products, food dominates—and this brings specific requirements.
 Food products are sold via a range of different options.
 Some are sold by weight rather than by piece, and their perishable nature dictates unique storage conditions across the supply chain.
 But the challenges don’t end there.

 As we’ll see, merchants need to navigate optimal pick & pack processes, refunds, replacement products and deliveries, to name but a few.
-Each step holds its own set of challenges that must be overcome if you can offer your customer the experience they demand.
+Each step holds its own set of challenges that must be overcome if you can offer your customers the experience they demand.
 Let’s take a closer look at each point to keep in mind.

 Business Model

-• Grocery retail companies often have a business model with a mix of corporate, franchise, and independent stores under the same retail banner.
-This model adds complexity when launching a grocery eCommerce solution with in-store picking due to local variations in product assortments, sales prices and promotions.
+- Grocery retail companies often have a business model with a mix of corporate, franchise, and independent stores under the same retail banner.
+This model adds complexity when launching a grocery ecommerce solution with in-store picking due to local variations in product assortments, sales prices and promotions.

-• Grocery retail has a long history of loyalty programmes with bonus points, earn and burn, personal offers, etc. Consumers expect the same loyalty features when shopping online.
+- Grocery retail has a long history of loyalty programmes with bonus points, earn and burn, personal offers, etc. Consumers expect the same loyalty features when shopping online.
 Consumers also expect to get suggestions on my usuals, relevant recommendations and recently purchased products based on historical online and in-store purchases.

-• Low profitability is historically common for pure players and traditional grocery retailers that start with in-store picking.
+- Low profitability is historically common for pure players and traditional grocery retailers that start with in-store picking.
 Research shows that home delivery and in-store picking are the main cost drivers and offer the biggest potential for increased efficiency.

 Products

-• Certain products need to be stored under appropriate conditions until delivered to your customer.
+- Certain products need to be stored under appropriate conditions until delivered to your customer.
 For example, there may be regulations around storage temperatures, or the recipient must be 18 or 21 years old, which needs to be validated at delivery.

-• Food and beverage retailers that sell fresh, produced and food-to-go products manually packed in the store add further complexity with more product attributes, expiry dates, and minimum order quantities.
+- Food and beverage retailers that sell fresh, produced and food-to-go products manually packed in the store add further complexity with more product attributes, expiry dates, and minimum order quantities.

-• Perishable groceries are often ordered by weight, and a variety of methods exist to present, buy, and pick them.
+- Perishable groceries are often ordered by weight, and a variety of methods exist to present, buy, and pick them.
 It’s impossible to determine the exact weight of some fruit.
 A variation in weight requires the card amount pre-authorisation to reflect the allowed variation.
 The total price still needs to be recalculated based on the delivered weight, which can get complex with thousands of orders.

-• A grocery store may just have food and beverage products, but what if you add a range of non-food items?
+- A grocery store may just have food and beverage products, but what if you add a range of non-food items?
 And what if we then include clothing, electronics and DIY?
 As in many industries, there are a handful of products that generate the bulk of sales, and then there are long-tail products which are rarely sold, but that make a significant contribution to profit.

 Stock